simonowen/sentland/ReadMe.md

 A Python script to generate landscapes matching those in Geoff Crammond's classic 80's game: The Sentinel (aka The Sentry).

-The script generates the landscape data but does not place any objects.
+The script generates the landscape and positions of all game objects.

 ## Requirements